-Of course, slowing down the slowing down is just one of many elements of the 100-meter dash, but without specifically addressing this fact, athletes cannot reach their potential.
+Of course, slowing down is just one of many elements of the 100-meter dash, but without specifically addressing this fact, athletes cannot reach their potential.
 Therefore, the coach/athlete must consider what methods he/she can use to address this issue, one of many limiting factors that must be understood and dealt with to develop the fastest possible athletes.

 Another reason we train is to perfect technique.

 Repetition of a properly executed skill will train the athlete to perform automatically, a critical skill when considering the amount of information athletes must process during any competitive situation.
-This too must be addressed in a specific fashion worked into the framework of the overall training plan.
+This too must be addressed in a specific fashion and worked into the framework of the overall training plan.
 The main reason we train, above all else, is to improve performance.
 Often, to improve so that we are competing at our best at the end of the season for the state championship, playoff tournament, Super Bowl, etc.

 At other times, especially in team-based sports like football and basketball, athletes must be in top shape at the start of the regular season.
 The season is all about maintaining all the improvements that were made in the preseason.
 This difference, however, in no way changes the approach that should be taken to creating the speed development program.
 Regardless of the sport, many factors go into a season.
 Your job is to ensure that your training program allows you to be at your best when the time comes.
 The best way to maximize the likelihood of this occurring is to organize your training by carefully following the framework that is being laid out in this series.